deshayk/deshayk/README.md

 🔭 I’m currently working on my Associates of Applied Science in Computer Programming with a focus in Application Development - Cloud Computing

-✍🏽 January 2022 Study Focus: Cloud Computing (Microsoft Azure and Oracle Cloud) and Smart Contract Development (Solidity)
+✍🏽 February 2022 Study Focus: Cloud Computing (Microsoft Azure and Oracle Cloud) and Smart Contract Development (Solidity)

 💬 Ask me about: my tech journey, my favorite anime, or my latest project (Konnect).

-✍🏽 Currently working as a technical writer.
+✍🏽 Currently working as a technical writer with an emphasis on cybersecurity.

 🧑🏾‍🏫 Fun fact: One of my most memorable professional experiences incldues teaching over 200 wonderful ESL learners at a university in Northen China.
 My Chinese pronunciation isn't that great but that's what hours of practicing on Rosetta Stone is for.